tordj/WonderGUI/doc/guide/The WG Object Model.md

 ### The WG Object Model

-*WonderGUI uses its own system of smart pointers and reference counted objects.
+*WonderGUI uses its own system of reference counted objects with smart pointers.
 From a user perspective It is in many ways similar to, STL's shared_ptr and weak_ptr but it is very different under the hood and more tightly integrated with WonderGUI.*